top of page

 What I Do Most

-While my scope of practice is broad, areas of yoga therapy in which I have more niched experience include:
+While my scope of practice is broad, areas of yoga and yoga therapy in which I have more niched experience include:

 As a Person